dmlc/dgl/README.md

 ### A GPU-ready graph library

-DGL provides a powerful graph object that can reside on either CPU or GPU.
+DGLxxx provides a powerful graph object that can reside on either CPU or GPU.
 It bundles structural data as well as features for better control.
 We provide a variety of functions for computing with graph objects including efficient and customizable message passing primitives for Graph Neural Networks.

 ### A versatile tool for GNN researchers and practitioners